Bell hooks: Influences

-Included among hooks's influences is the American abolitionist and feminist Sojourner Truth.
-Truth's "Ain't I a Woman?" inspired hooks's first major book.
-Also, the Brazilian educator Paulo Freire is mentioned in hooks's book Teaching to Transgress.
+Among hooks' influences is the American abolitionist and feminist Sojourner Truth.
+Truth's "Ain't I a Woman?" inspired hooks' first major book.
+The Brazilian educator Paulo Freire is mentioned in hooks' book Teaching to Transgress.
 His perspectives on education are present in the first chapter, "engaged pedagogy".
 Other influences include Peruvian theologian Gustavo Gutiérrez, psychologist Erich Fromm, playwright Lorraine Hansberry, Buddhist monk Thích Nhất Hạnh, and African American writer James Baldwin.

 Frantz Fanon's The Wretched of the Earth was a powerful inspiration for hooks and her approach to the decolonial struggle.